quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

 Bell circuit
 ~~~~~~~~~~~~

-We create this experiment using :ref:`gates acting on qubits<Gate-level description>` .
+We create this experiment using a :ref:`quantum-circuit level<sec-user-guide-quantum-circuit>` description.

 We start by initializing an empty :class:`~quantify_scheduler.types.Schedule`